Welcome

 Cosmic Crewmates ($250 - $499)

-Erin Acker, Dr. Carrie and James Allison, Bradley Chow, John and Amy Cooney, Jonathon Cresson, Malia and Nathan Freeburg, Erin and Elizabeth Grossberg, Eric Garcia, Chelsea and Gabe Heller, Gea and Leahland Hill, Jessica Hutchins and Stephen Malkmus, Melissa Hurley and Micheal Davis, Linda and Malcolm Mathes, Jess and Bob Monsey, Misty and Douglas Moore, Joshua Myrie, David Nokovic, Dani Rowe and Luke Ingham, Ani Sitterly and James Arnold, Daniel Stearns, Clair and Hubert Scrase, Ray and Darla Tomac, Shannon and Erik Walcott, Lucinda Welch and Dennis Nolan, Colette and James White, Kristan Williams, Maryann Yelnosky
+Erin Acker, Dr. Carrie and James Allison, Bradley Chow, John and Amy Cooney, Jonathon Cresson, Malia and Nathan Freeburg, Erin and Elizabeth Grossberg, Eric Garcia, Chelsea and Gabe Heller, Gea and Leahland Hill, Jessica Hutchins and Stephen Malkmus, Melissa Hurley and Micheal Davis, Fuschia Lin, Linda and Malcolm Mathes, Jess and Bob Monsey, Misty and Douglas Moore, Joshua Myrie, David Nokovic, Dani Rowe and Luke Ingham, Ani Sitterly and James Arnold, Daniel Stearns, Clair and Hubert Scrase, Ray and Darla Tomac, Shannon and Erik Walcott, Lucinda Welch and Dennis Nolan, Colette and James White, Kristan Williams, Maryann Yelnosky

 Space Cadet Squad ($100 - $249)